-2022 Annual Cash Incentive Awards
+2023 Annual Cash Incentive Awards

-Our named executive officers participate in our annual cash incentive award program which is intended to motivate achievement of Root's annual financial and operating goals.
-For 2022, as part of its annual review of our executive compensation program, the compensation committee approved the Root, Inc. 2022 Performance Bonus Plan (the "2022 Bonus Plan").
-Our compensation committee sets performance metrics and targets for the annual cash incentive award program that align with the achievement of our financial and operational goals, with above-target payouts designed for exceeding the goals and below-target payouts, or no payouts, designed for not meeting the goals.
-The goal setting process includes many factors, including a qualitative review of our competitive landscape, market trends, regulatory considerations, and the then-current economic environment.
-Annual cash incentive award program funding is established based on our actual achievement versus the pre-established goals.
-Individual performance is considered when determining the final annual cash incentive award payout for each named executive officer.
+Our named executive officers participate in our annual cash incentive award program, which is intended to motivate achievement of Root's annual financial and operational goals.
+For 2023, as part of its annual review of our executive compensation program, the compensation committee approved the Root, Inc. 2023 Performance Bonus Plan (the "2023 Bonus Plan").
+Our compensation committee selects the performance measures and sets the target performance and payout levels for the annual cash incentive awards that align with the achievement of our financial and operational goals, with above-target payouts designed for exceeding the goals and below-target payouts, or no payouts, designed for not meeting the goals.

-Target Annual Cash Incentive Award Opportunities
+2023 Target Annual Cash Incentive Award Opportunities

-Each participant in the 2022 Bonus Plan, including each of the named executive officers, was eligible to receive a target annual cash incentive award opportunity, expressed as a percentage of his or her annual base salary.
-As part of its compensation review, the compensation committee reviewed and considered the target annual cash incentive award opportunities of our named executive officers.
-Based on this review, plus compensation committee review of a market analysis prepared by management, the compensation committee determined to not increase any of the target annual incentive award opportunities for 2022.
-The 2022 target annual cash incentive award opportunities of our named executive officers under the 2022 Bonus Plan are set forth in the following table:
+Each participant in the 2023 Bonus Plan, including each of the named executive officers, was eligible to receive a target annual cash incentive award opportunity, expressed as a percentage of annual base salary.
+For 2023, as part of its executive compensation review, our compensation committee reviewed the 2022 Bonus Plan targets for our named executive officers after considering a competitive market analysis prepared by its compensation consultant.
+The compensation committee determined based on this review that 2022 target annual cash incentive award opportunities were appropriate and consistent with the competitive market and decided not to adjust the target annual cash incentive award opportunities award opportunities for Messrs.
+Timm and Bonakdarpour in 2023.
+Our compensation committee approved an increase in the annual cash incentive award opportunity effective March 9, 2023 for Mr. Allison in light of his promotion to Chief Administrative Officer.
+The target annual cash incentive award opportunities for our named executive officers for 2022 and 2023 were as follows:

-Name 2022 Target Annual Incentive Opportunity as % of Base Salary
+2022 Target Annual Cash Incentive Award Opportunity as a % of 2023 Target Annual Cash Incentive Award Opportunity as a % of

-A. Timm 150%
+Named Executive Officer Base Salary Base Salary

-M. Bonakdarpour 60%
+A. Timm 150% 150%

-D. Rosenthal 125%
+M. Bonakdarpour 60% 60%

-H. Shah (1) 100%
+J. Allison 75% 100%